top of page

 Recreation of Blake's home post-disappearance

 Exciting news!
-The Vanished podcast is producing an episode featuring Blake's case to help bring his story to a wider audience.
-Interviews with friends and family are nearly complete.
-The episode will include newly uncovered, compelling information that sheds fresh light on Blake's disappearance.
+The Vanished podcast has produced two episodes featuring Blake's case, bringing his story to a wider audience.
+Interviews with family and close friends reveal newly uncovered details that shed fresh light on Blake’s case.

 Questions